Inquisitive bisimulation: Bisimulation invariance

-For~(1), we use a variation on an upgrading technique from \cite{OttoNote} to instantiate the above more general idea; this is based on an inquisitive analogue of partial tree unfoldings; after this pre-processing, the models involved support locality arguments for first-order Ehrenfeucht--Fra\"\i ss\'e games (in effect we shall deviate slightly form the generic picture in Figure~\ref{genupgradefigure} by interleaving $\sim$-preserving pre-processing steps and $\equiv_q$-preserving steps).
+We use a variation of the upgrading technique from~\cite{OttoNote} to instantiate the above idea.
+In effect we shall deviate slightly from the generic picture in Figure~\ref{genupgradefigure} by interleaving $\sim$-preserving pre-processing steps and $\equiv_q$-preserving steps as shown in Figure~\ref{iqbmfigure}.
+The upgrading itself is based on an inquisitive analogue of partial tree unfoldings, combined with locality arguments for first-order Ehrenfeucht--Fra\"\i ss\'e games.
+We start with two technical remarks.

-The classes of models in~(2), on the other hand, do not allow for simple partial unfoldings and require a more sophisticated analysis; in particular, some features of monadic second-order logic need to be taken more seriously, features that come into play through the presence of the second sort.